 Rows of identical houses are connected by stone slabs, spaced out just enough for Roman chariots to plow through.
 In fact, you’ll still see what looks like chariot or wagon wheel tracks throughout the city.
-As if they plowed through just yesterday.
+As if they just passed through yesterday.

-And you may tremble a little while walking in the shadow of that giant Vesuvius.
+If you tremble a little while walking in the shadow of that giant Vesuvius, no wonder.
 It’s still active today.

 Vesuvius has erupted about three dozen times since 79 A.D., most recently from 1913-1944.
 It will erupt again.
 Source